Unmasking Cybercrime on the Dark Web: Protecting Your SMB

 Steps for Strengthening Your Cyber Defenses

-Protecting your SMB can be done by employing several security measures proactively:
+Protecting your SMB can be done by employing several security measures proactively: security strategy

 • Implement Multi-Factor Authentication (MFA): MFA reduces unauthorized access by requiring additional verification.
 Many insurers require MFA for cyber insurance, reinforcing its value as a critical security layer.